9 to 5 (TV series)

-9 to 5 is an American sitcom television series based on the 1980 film of the same name that aired on ABC from March 25, 1982, to October 27, 1983, and in first-run syndication from September 13, 1986, to March 26, 1988.
+9 to 5 is an American television sitcom based on the 1980 film of the same name that aired on ABC from March 25, 1982, to October 27, 1983, and in first-run syndication from September 13, 1986, to March 26, 1988.

-9 to 5 features Rachel Dennison, Dolly Parton's younger sister, in Parton's role of Doralee Rhodes; Rita Moreno portrayed the Lily Tomlin role of Violet Newstead, and Valerie Curtin took the Jane Fonda role of Judy Bernly.
+9 to 5 features Rachel Dennison, Dolly Parton's younger sister, in Parton's role of Doralee Rhodes; Rita Moreno portrayed Lily Tomlin role of Violet Newstead; and Valerie Curtin took Jane Fonda role of Judy Bernly.
 In the truncated third season, Curtin's Judy Bernly was replaced with Leah Ayres as secretary Linda Bowman.
 In the second version of the show, Sally Struthers replaced Moreno, and Curtin returned as Judy.
 A total of 85 episodes were filmed.
 The first season was on film in front of a studio audience but switched to videotape for the next season.
 While the first two seasons had the same opening clips, the remaining three seasons had noticeable differences between them.